RequiDev/ReModCE/README.md

 * Unlimited Avatar Favorites with VRC+ (Saved in the Cloud and protected by a PIN!)
 * Search public avatars by name, description, author name and author id
 * Recently Used Avatars/Avatar History (Remembers up to 25 avatars)
-* Global Dynamic Bones with advanced settings so you have full control over where colliders go
 * Fly/Noclip (Not usable in Game/Club worlds)
 * ESP/Player Highlighting (Not usable in Game/Club worlds)
 * Wireframe ESP (Players, Pickups, World) (Not usable in Game/Club worlds)